SebastianSolisFenger/NASA-API-App/README.md

 ## JavaScript capstone project: API-based webapp

-> This project is a Single Page Web App that posts and gets data from different APIs to list photos taken by NASA.
+> This project is a Web App that posts and gets data from different APIs to list photos taken by NASA.
 This app has a functionality to like and comment each listed photo.

 ## Built With